(Formerly Red Dell Cottage)

 In essence Roseberry Cottage is perfect for holidays across the generations - grandparents, parents and children, all looking to make the most of the local area.

 The light and airy sitting room enjoys a wonderful open fire set in a stone hearth, with a comfortable seating surrounding it.
 Should you get bored of watching the flames flicker and dance around, there's also a TV & DVD player.
-A fantastic feature of the sitting room are the French doors which lead out to the small terrace and lawned garden.
+A fantastic feature of the sitting room are the French doors which lead out onto the small patio terrace and lawned garden.

 There's a fully fitted kitchen with electric cooker, dishwasher, microwave, fridge, freezer, washing machine & dryer plus dining space for five.
 There is also a small laundry room adjacent.